 Duration of project: 2015 – 2035

-The intu Watford extension opened in autumn 2018, turning Watford in to a 1.4 million sq ft retail, catering and leisure destination.
-The £180 million pound extension saw the council-owned Charter Place Shopping Centre redeveloped and integrated with the existing refurbished intu Watford shopping centre, placing Watford as one of the top 20 shopping destinations in the UK, alongside Bristol and Edinburgh.
+The £180 million pound extension turned Watford in to a 1.4 million sq ft retail, catering and leisure destination and saw the council-owned Charter Place Shopping Centre redeveloped and integrated with the existing refurbished intu Watford shopping centre, placing Watford as one of the top 20 shopping destinations in the UK, alongside Bristol and Edinburgh.